Refinements as files instead of modules

 What is your intention behind the proposal?
 Maybe from monkey-patching to refinements transition?

-#2 Updated by Thomas Sawyer 12 months ago
+#2 Updated by Thomas Sawyer about 1 year ago

 Yes, the transition from monkey-patching to refinements is a major part of the intention.